EliotKhachi/publicZk/202209181629/README.md

 The `throw` statement allows you to create a custom error, by coupling it with an **exception type**: `ArithmeticException`, `FileNotFoundException`, `ArrayIndexOutOfBoundsException`, `SecurityException`, etc..

 ## Example
-An exception is thrown if `age` is below 18 and stops executing code.
-In this sense, the `else` statement is not really necessary.
-The code block can simply be written after the `if` statement is completed.
+An exception is thrown if `age` is below 18.
+After an exception is thrown, code stops executing.

 ```java
 public class Main {